NoriSte/reactjsday-2019-testing-course/book/react-testing-library/what.md

 ### FAQs

-- Q: does `react-testing-library` is a substite to Jest?
+- Q: does `react-testing-library` is a substitute to Jest?
 - A: No they complement each other

 - Q: can `react-testing-library` be used without Jest?